I'm waiting for a lightning fast printer, and it is to print something I need here.

 I never knew that until this year.

-And they've used a little historical perspective to point out how Romney lost in June, and then um I don't guess any Democrats lost in June.
+And they've used a little historical perspective to point out how Romney lost in June, and then I don't guess any Democrats lost in June.

 We haven't even had the conventions.

-I it's wait, don't fall prey for this.
+Wait, don't fall prey for this.

-This is exactly what they want you to do is to give up and to think there's no hope, and to tune out and lose your passion.
+This is exactly what they want you to do, is to give up and to think there's no hope and to tune out and lose your passion.

-You ever give up a football game before it starts while you're a Jaguars fan, yeah.
+You ever give up a football game before it starts?

 So that was what the subject was.